Aaron-Bopp/TIM/40_Evergreens/Accepting responsibility is not only about your actions.md

 aliases:
   - Accepting responsibility for moving past your trauma
   - Accepting responsibility is about moving forward for yourself and for the people affected by the event
-sr-due: 2022-01-01
+sr-due: 2022-03-02
-sr-interval: 24
+sr-interval: 59
 sr-ease: 242
 ---

 #### [[Accepting responsibility is not only about your actions]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 %%I wish I could have ancestors that I'm proud of.
 I wish I could look back and see [[culture]] and history that I could draw from.
 But I can't. #TO/PONDER/ME %%
 Sometimes accepting responsibility for something means accepting the responsibility of fixing it.
 Accepting responsibility for things outside of your control does not have anything to do with the actions.
-Actions cannot be reversed, nor can they often be rectified.
+Actions cannot be reversed, nor can they often be made up for.
 ^[[[Transformative justice is the alternative to punitive justice]]] Accepting responsibility means acknowledging why the event happened, what it did to you, and what it did to other people.
 This can mean accepting responsibility for moving past your [[trauma]], the needs of others being pushed upon you, or the sins of your ancestors that you still benefit from.
 This means that [[Working through trauma can involve of a lot of letting go]]